-I read recently that 34 million tons of carbon dioxide emissions would be saved if everyone in the U.S. switched to cold water cycles!
-This got me energized to share some laundry tips with you… it’s something we do on a regular basis, so altering this on-going habit can really make a significant impact!
+I read recently that 34 million tons of carbon dioxide emissions would be saved if everyone in the U.S. switched to cold water wash cycles.
+This got me energized to share some laundry tips.
+It’s something we do on a regular basis, so altering this ongoing habit can really make a significant impact.

 This is how I try to reduce my impact when doing laundry:

 - I smell my clothes and always take a second look to make sure it actually needs to be washed.
 Things like denim, sweaters, and dresses can be worn a few times before washing.

 - My go-to soap for years has been Eco Nuts soap berries.
 These little soap berries work great, are naturally biodegradable, economical (the box lasts 100 loads!), and come in a box without any plastic wrapping.
 I’m obsessed with them!
 Pop a few berries in the little cotton pouch they provide and throw them into your wash load.

 - Since wastewater can flow to the ocean, it’s important to use a Guppy Bag for your synthetic-fiber based clothing items.
 Guppy Bag prevents microfiber pollution.
 It basically acts as a filter; otherwise tiny plastic fibers will make their way to the waterways and harm our precious marine life.
 I place items like my yoga pants and sports bras in it for the wash cycle and then pull it out of the bag to air dry.